raimohanska/nulzzzblog/2012_11_05_Bacon_Tutorial_II.md

 So, we used the `map` method again.
 It's good to know that it's applicable to both `EventStreams` and `Properties`.
 And the `nonEmpty` function is actually already defined in the source code, so you don't actually have to redefine it.

+The side-effect part is simple:

+    buttonEnabled.onValue(function(enabled) {
+        $("#register button").attr("disabled", !enabled)
+    })

+Try it!
+Now the button gets immediately disabled and will enabled once you type something to both the text fields.
+Mission accomplished!

+But we can do better.

+For example,

+    buttonEnabled.not().onValue($("#register button"), "attr", "disabled")

+This relies on te fact that the `onValue` method, like many other Bacon.js methods, supports different sets of parameters.
+On of them is the above form, which can be translated as "call the `attr` method of the register button and use `disabled` as the first argument".
+The second argument for the `attr` method will be taken from the current property value.